Total Pageviews

 The Macallan’s Curiously Small Stills are amongst the smallest on Speyside.
 Their unique size and shape give the spirit maximum contact with the copper, helping to concentrate the ‘new make’ spirit and provide the rich, fruity, full-bodied flavours characteristic of The Macallan.
 There are 24 of these spirit stills, crafted from copper, each holding an initial ‘charge’ of 3,900 litres.

-They carefully select the finest quality spirit from our stills to ensure they create the best single malt whisky.
+With small stills the alcohol vapour doesn’t have very far to travel, enabling them to collect a dense and rich style of spirit.
+This transition of the spirit through the still is the shortest leg of the long and exceptional journey chosen to make in the unwavering pursuit of an exceptional single malt.
+They carefully select the finest quality spirit from their stills to ensure they create the best single malt whisky.
 This finest cut ensures they produce their signature viscous mouth-feel and fruity aroma and flavour.
 This small portion, or ‘cut’ is incredibly selective and one of the finest in the industry.
 It is primarily responsible for the full-bodied richness of The Macallan new make spirit.
 This clear colourless spirit is selected at just under 70% alcohol by volume.
 This distinctly robust and characterful ‘new make’ spirit is the starting point for all Macallan.

 Their exceptional oak casks are the single greatest contributor to the outstanding quality, natural colours and distinctive aromas and flavours of The Macallan.
 These oak casks are crafted to their own specifications and account for up to 80% of the final aromas and flavours of The Macallan.
 Because of this, they spend more per cask than any other distillery in sourcing, crafting, seasoning and caring for its casks.